duaraghav8/Ethlint/README.md

 # Solium
 Solium is a linter for Solidity which uses Abstract Syntax Trees and allows the user to enable/disable existing rules and add their own ones!

+It internally uses [solparse](https://github.com/duaraghav8/solparse) to parse your solidity code into a Spider Monkey compliant AST

 #Install
 ```bash